ret2basic/ret2basic/README.md

 - [ ] Top 100 on bugbountyhunter.com
 - [ ] Hack The Box Pro Hacker

-- I'll eat a keyboard if any goal is not reached by the end of this year.
+- I'll eat a keyboard if any goal is not completed by the end of this year.
 You pick size.

 ---